ksharonin/feds-benchmarking/README.md

 ### Why Use FEDS-PEC?

 FEDS-PEC eliminates the need for users to recreate/repeat solutions when conducting geospatial data evaluations.
-By leveraging this module, researchers and analysts can focus their efforts on dataset selection and analysis, rather than spending time implementing and testing software for comparisons and calculations.
+By leveraging this module, researchers and analysts can quickly and efficiently compare the FEDS fireperimeter dataset against a reference data set of their choosing.
+Users can focus their efforts on dataset selection and analysis, rather than spending time implementing and testing software for comparisons and calculations.

 ### Who Can Benefit from FEDS-PEC?